 When you are dealing with bad odds of success, it doesn’t matter if you have a perfect grant application.
 Someone else will have a perfect application too!
 For that reason, it is critical to focus on the handful of grants that you are reasonably confident will be successful.
 To do this, you need a Funding Strategy.

 A Funding Strategyis our secret sauce.
 I developed this methodology to filter hundreds of grants and pick out the top 2-5 worth pursuing.
 You can learn a bit more about it here.
-We go way deep on this topic in Module 2 of Grant Writing: From Start to Funded.
+We go way deep on this topic in Module 2 of Phase II of the Grant Writing Unicorn Collective.

 The point is, your resources are limited.
 Leverage your exceptional talents and energy for grant pursuits that are worth it.
 Plus, we want you to have a high win rate with your grants!